 - Leukodystrophies cause damage to the myelin sheath.

-- People with ALD accumulate high levels of saturated, very long chain fatty acids (VLCFAs) in the brain and adrenal cortex.
+- People with ALD accumulate high levels of saturated VLCFAs in the brain and adrenal cortex.

 - The loss of myelin and the progressive dysfunction of the adrenal gland are the primary characteristics of ALD.
 Treatment with adrenal hormones can be lifesaving.